 You’ve done the work to make your church official in the eyes of the government.
 Now it’s time to start the important work you originally set out to do— to help the community around you by uniting them with God’s word.

-Remember as your church continues to grow to stay humble and remember what it was like when you were all the way back on step 1, figuring out the basics of who you are and your goals.
+Remember as your church continues to grow to stay humble and remember what it was like when you were all the way back on step one, figuring out the basics of who you are and your goals.
 Continue to grow with a full heart and kindness in every action!

 Here are some FAQs to refer to as you get going.